 - Pressures sores and pneumonia as a result of spinal fractures.

 Taking care of yourself after an accident is solely your responsibility.
-Self-awareness and vigilance are your shields to prevent a serious aftermath.
-If you have suffered a back injury after an Illinois or Missouri tractor trailer accident, contact tractor trailer accident lawyer Chris Dixon for educational information at 314.409.7060 or toll-free at 855-402-7274.
+Self-awareness and vigilance are your shields to prevent serious aftermath.
+If you have suffered a back injury after an Illinois or Missouri tractor-trailer accident, contact tractor-trailer accident lawyer Chris Dixon for educational information at (314) 208-2808.